Schembechler son, players say Michigan coach knew of abuse

 “Our sympathy for all of Anderson’s victims is deep and unwavering, and we thank them for their bravery in coming forward.
 We condemn and apologize for the tragic misconduct of the late Dr. Robert Anderson, who left the University 17 years ago and died 13 years ago,” the school said in its statement, which didn’t mention Bo Schembechler once.

 Bo Schembechler led the Wolverines from 1969-89 and had 194 wins at college football’s winningest school.
 His career record was 234-65-8, including six seasons at Miami of Ohio.
-He died in 2006 at age 77 after a long battle with heart disease and diabetes.

 Another of his sons, Glenn “Shemy” Schembechler, didn’t immediately reply to a message seeking comment about his brother’s revelations.
 In the university’s report, he expressed doubt that his father could have known about the abuse.

-Note: This story has been corrected to delete a reference to Bo Schembechler dying in 2004.
-He died in 2006.